LiamDotPro/Frontend-scratch-assignment/Readme.md

 ### Initial setup:

-1) Bootstrap a new Vue application, we don't mind how you choose to do this.
+1) Bootstrap a new React application, we don't mind how you choose to do this.
 2) Setup routing to have the following:

 - /challenge-1